 - Right to return and affirmative marketing so folks can return when their building gets renovated or replaced.

-- Build more housing – support increased development of backyard or garage apartments and small apartment buildings (~20 units) in all neighborhoods so there are more kinds of units available, including units targeted for lower income people.
+- Increase denisty – support increased development of backyard or garage apartments and small apartment buildings (~20 units) in all neighborhoods so there are more kinds of units available, including units targeted for lower income people.

 - Require Displacement Impact Study – Our development process must align with our Race and Social Justice Initiative (RSJI) goals.
 Ensuring equity in development must be a part of the process.
 We will work with SDCI to adjust permit process so that permits are granted for projects that don’t cause displacement or that meet racial equity goals.